maoyuans/chronicles-of-terre/hidden/TBR/Silence.md

 I really don't know what the big people at the faculty are thinking with this.
 It's not like these go anywhere after we're back from the excavation, so why are we writing diaries like they are formal reports?

 Anyhow, can't fall asleep.
 Of course not, not after what happened a few days ago.
 I'm glad that most of us are okay, I suppose, but I could've died so easily...
-I'm going out for a night walk, look at the stars, and using the transcriber to write this entry.
+I'm going out for a night walk, looking at the stars, and using the transcriber to write this entry.

 I didn't sign up for this!
 Well, I did sign up for something, but... not this.